-Our cross-disciplinary team unites lawyers from the firm’s business and personal legal services practices, and includes two lawyers who are also registered pharmacists.
-We serve as legal advisors to producers, patients, caregivers, dispensaries, physicians, hospitals, medical practices and others doing business in or impacted by the legal cannabis market in New Jersey.
-We also represent clients in matters arising from cannabis use, including employment concerns and family issues.
+We represent dispensaries, cannabis research organizations, retail businesses, growers, distributors, municipalities, patients, caregivers, physicians, hospitals, medical practices, and others doing business in, or impacted by, the legal cannabis market in New Jersey.
+We also represent individuals in matters arising from cannabis use, including employment matters as well as family and criminal law matters arising from use.

-Our Cannabis team offers representation in a number of different areas of law impacted by medical marijuana and the cannabis industry as whole, including but not limited to:
+The Wilentz Cannabis team provides representation in a number of different areas of law impacted by medical marijuana and the adult-use cannabis markets, including:

 Health and Pharmacy Law

-Since the inception of legal medical marijuana, members of our group have advised doctors and hospitals regarding medical marijuana, in connection with licensing, HIPAA, in compliance and in hearings before the Drug Enforcement Agency and other regulatory agencies and related pharmacy-focused issues.
+Since the inception of legal medical marijuana, members of our group have advised healthcare professionals and hospitals regarding medical marijuana, in connection with licensing, HIPAA, compliance, and in hearings before the Drug Enforcement Agency and other regulatory agencies and related pharmacy-focused issues.
 We have also advised active medical marijuana dispensaries.

 Corporate Structure and Transactions